Estadio Benito Villamarín in Seville - Real Betis match atmosphere

 Overview

-Estadio Benito Villamarín, home to Real Betis since 1929, is one of Spain's largest and most passionate football venues.
-With a capacity of 60,721 spectators following a major renovation completed in 2017, this historic stadium combines Andalusian tradition with modern facilities.
-Named after former club president Benito Villamarín, the stadium is known for its vibrant atmosphere created by the fervent Béticos supporters.
-The venue has undergone several expansions and renovations, most recently a comprehensive upgrade that added a third tier and modern amenities while preserving its character.
-Located in Seville's Heliópolis neighbourhood, the stadium has hosted numerous international matches and continues to be a fortress for Los Verdiblancos.
+Estadio Benito Villamarín, home to Real Betis since 1929, is Spain's fourth-largest stadium and one of the most passionate football venues in the country.
+With a capacity of 60,721 spectators following a major €40 million renovation completed in 2017, this historic stadium combines Andalusian tradition with modern facilities.
+Named after former club president Benito Villamarín, the stadium is known for its vibrant atmosphere created by the fervent Béticos supporters, rivalling the intensity found at venues like Santiago Bernabéu or Camp Nou.
+The famous "¡Viva el Betis Manque Pierda!"
+(Long Live Betis Even If They Lose!) chant embodies the unconditional support that makes this one of La Liga's most intimidating venues.
+The venue has undergone several expansions and renovations, most recently a comprehensive upgrade that added a third tier whilst preserving the stadium's character.

 Key Features